How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Max Interest Rate 8%

-Usury Penalty Forfeiture of all interest; borrower can recover double interest paid
+Usury Penalty Forfeiture of all interest; interest already paid is deducted from the principal (Ala.
+Code 8-8-12)

 Statute of Limitations 6 years